When a lash client develops some irritation around her eyes, many lash technicians immediately conclude: It must be the glue!

 To disinfect your tools, prepare an approved hospital-grade disinfectant to manufacturer's instructions.
 Ensure all tools are fully submerged for a specific amount of time.

-When time is up, remove tools from soak with clean tongs to avoid re-contamination.
+When time is up, remove tools from the solution with clean tongs to avoid re-contamination.
 Dry tools with a clean towel or allow them to air dry.

 4. How to Sterilize Your Lash Supplies?